 - Tier Four: All other immigrant visas, including employment preference and diversity visas.

-This information was prepared to help you understand about visas.
+This information was prepared to help you understand visas.
 It was based on information from the US State Department and US Citizenship and Immigration Services.
 It is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
 If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.